meltyourface/blank/posts/Ariadnes-thread/A-Guided-Chakra-Meditation-Journey/index.md

 ## Ariadne's Labyrinth: A Chakra Journey

-Background soundscape: Soft hypnotic melody with subtle harmonies resonating with the frequency of Ariadne's thread
+**Background soundscape**: Soft hypnotic melody with subtle harmonies resonating with the frequency of Ariadne's thread

 We begin this guided meditation by finding a comfortable seated or lying position.
 Make sure you feel relaxed and at ease.
 Let your hands rest gently on your knees or sides and close your eyes.